Editor's Update: This article was first published March 5, 2015. It was most recently reviewed and updated June 4, 2025.

 The good news is that anxiety, which is often the root condition of other disorders, can be very treatable.
 So if you’re suffering from anxiety, what are some ways you can fight it?

-“Exercise is very helpful for anxiety, as it helps relieve muscle tension and is a healthy outlet for nervous energy,” says Dr. Kaplan.
+“Exercise is often very helpful for anxiety, as it helps relieve muscle tension and is a healthy outlet for nervous energy,” says Dr. Kaplan.
 “Relaxation techniques are also useful in maximizing our response to stress.”

 In addition, she recommends: